 In this project we will interface uart with PIC16F877A microcontroller and communicate with the microcontroller from a computer.
 If you are new to PIC microcontroller programming we suggest you to execute the basic led blinking project here before trying this project.
-If you don't have access to your own hardware for this project, you can schedule this project on our company hardware and execute it remotely.

 The required hardware and software for this project is as below:

 Make sure that development board housing PIC16F877A microcontroller is NOT powered on.
 You should connect the GND pin, pin 26(Rx) pin, pin 25(Tx) to the Tx pin, Rx pin, GND pin of TTL to USB converter module.
 Connect other end of the TTL to USB converter module to one of the USB port port in your computer.
 Go to windows start -> device manager and check that the converter module is recongnized.
 If it is not recognized, right click on the device and follow the direction to get the driver for the module from internet.
 Once all the three connections are made between Microcontroller and TTL - USB converter module, you power on the development board and develop the uart program as explained in the next section.

 Lets discuss about the registers in PIC16F877A PIC microcontroller and its programming.
 The USART is one of the two serial I/O modules in PIC16F877A.

 PIC16F877A USART has both synchronous and asynchronous features.
 The USART can be configured as a full-duplex asynchronous system that can communicate with peripheral devices, such as CRT terminals and personal computers, or it can be configured as a half-duplex synchronous system that can communicate with peripheral devices, such as A/D or D/A integrated circuits, serial EEPROMs, etc.There are 6 registers that are associated with UART in PIC16F877A microcontroller.

 |1||SPBRG(Serial Port baud rate generator)|